MicrosoftDocs/Devices-docs/surface-hub/first-run-program-surface-hub.md

 You can customize first time setup options, allowing you to ensure a consistent experience across multiple Surface Hubs.

 1. To begin, review the documentation in [Create provisioning packages](provisioning-packages-for-surface-hub.md) and save the provisioning package to a USB thumb drive.
-2. Insert the USB thumb drive into one of the USB ports before beginning the setup process.
+2. Insert the USB thumb drive into one of the USB ports when you see the License Agreement page (step 6 in setup steps above).
-3. When prompted, choose the provisioning package you’d like to use.
+3. When prompted, choose the provisioning package you'd like to use.
 4. If you created a multiple devices CSV file, you will be able to choose a device configuration.
 5. Follow the instructions to complete first time Setup.